Treatment for Stage IV Gastric Cancer

-Patients with stage IV gastric cancer have cancer that has spread to distant sites.
-Optimal treatment for some patients with stage IV gastric cancer often requires more than one therapeutic approach.
-Thus, it is important for patients to be treated at a medical center that can offer multi-modality treatment involving medical oncologists, radiation oncologists, surgeons, gastroenterologists and nutritionists.
+Patients with stage IV or metastatic gastric cancer have cancer that has spread to distant sites.
+Advanced gastric cancer is very difficult to treat; patients should consider participation in a clinical and being evaluated at a major cancer center that can offer multi-modality treatment involving medical oncologists, radiation oncologists, surgeons, gastroenterologists and nutritionists.

 For patients with Stage IV gastric cancer, surgery may be performed in order to reduce bleeding or to keep the cancer from obstructing the intestines or stomach.